Class 634A

 Wilcox

-got the order.
-The Babcock engines acquitted themselves
+locos in 1961, and so the RSR works in Bevice got the order.
+The engines acquitted

 very well on the work they were given, regularly hauling loads of 1200